dialogic-godot/documentation/documentation/classes/subsystem_backgrounds.md

-The default background Dialogic will use.
+The default background scene Dialogic will use.

 ---